zededa/terraform-provider-zedcloud/docs/data-sources/application.md

 ### Required

 - `name` (String) User defined name of the edge application, unique across the enterprise.
 Once object is created, name can’t be changed
+- `title` (String) User defined title of the edge application.
+Title can be changed at any time

 ### Optional